Githarold/NutriScan/README.md

 ## 📦 Installation

-Before you can start using NutriScan, you'll need to install its dependencies.
+you'll need to install its dependencies.
 Here's how:

 1. Open your terminal.
 2. Navigate to the NutriScan directory with `cd`.